 Fender and PRS are two of the most popular guitar brands in the world.
 Fender has a long history of innovation and quality.
 PRS hasn’t been around quite as long, but has some great guitar offerings.
 Ultimately, both have achieved a lot of success.

-Both companies have made significant contributions to the world of music over the years, but which one is better?
+Both companies have made significant contributions to the world of music over the years.
+But which one is better?

-Let’s take a look at Fender and PRS guitars to see what makes each one unique.
+In this article, we will take a look at Fender and PRS guitars to see what makes each one unique.

 History of Fender and PRS Guitars

 Before we compare Fender and PRS, let’s look at their histories.
-Both brands have built a fantastic reputation, but one has been around for a long time, and the other, only half as long.
+Both brands have built a fantastic reputation!
+But one has been around for a long time, and the other, only half as long.

 Differences Between Fender vs PRS Guitars